-Layered Software Model (picture to left) — the base MAX platform contains services for collecting data from sensors, fusing sensor data, decision-making, communications, and taking actions via controls.
+MAX embodies a layered software model (picture to left) — the base MAX platform contains services for collecting data from sensors, perception, fusing sensor data, decision-making, communications, and taking actions via controls.
 This is the core of the robotic “sense-plan-act” and can perform any kind of robotic function.

 The MAX-UGV (Unmanned Guided Vehicle) layer provides path and movement planning services suitable for any kind of ground vehicle or robot.
 This layer includes 2-D path planning and routing services, support for different steering mechanisms such as skid steering or ackerman steering and obstacle detection and avoidance.

-The MAX-Auto layer provides automotive maneuvers such as intersection handling, parking, traffic light detection and observation, merging on highways, round-abouts, following, and much more.
+The MAX-Auto layer provides automotive and transit maneuvers such as intersection handling, parking, traffic light detection and observation, merging on highways, round-abouts, following, and much more.

-All of this capability is included within MAX as a reference platform that can be used as-is to deliver a robust mobile solution without any programming required.
+All of this capability is included within MAX as a reference platform that can be used as-is to deliver a robust mobile solution with minimal to no programming required.
 MAX is highly configurable using text-based configuration files which define how sensor data is ingested, how movements should be made, how controls should be talked to and much, much more.

 MAX is designed to support higher-level programming models and also support fast integration of existing code or other product libraries you may want to use for your solution.
 Our platform offers choice, not lock-in to a specific model.